 - Skills Enhancement Fund (SEF) Grants – SEF grants, when approved in advance, can be utilized by companies to offset up to 50% of eligible training expenses associated with the hiring or re-training needs of the company.

-- Indiana Shovel Ready Program – Columbus is currently home to one state-designated “shovel ready” site, and we are pursuing additional designations for sites which are commercially recognized as shovel ready.
-The program reduces potential costs of site development for businesses by certifying sites to expedite the location and permitting processes for business development.
+- Indiana Shovel Ready Program – the program reduces potential costs of site development for businesses by certifying sites to expedite the location and permitting processes for business development.

 - Indiana Certified Technology Parks – Columbus is home to two state-certified CTP’s, created as a tool to support the attraction and growth of high-technology business.